Amazon workers at New York warehouse could vote to form company's first US union - KESQ

 Amazon workers at a facility in Staten Island appeared to lean toward forming a union with a newly-established organization called Amazon Labor Union (ALU), based on the first day of public vote counting.

-The vote count, which began Thursday and resumed Friday morning, has so far notched 1,518 votes in favor of unionizing and 1,154 votes against it.
+There were 1,518 votes in favor of unionizing and 1,154 votes against it by the end of the first day of public vote counting on Thursday.
+The count resumed on Friday morning.
 ALU is seeking to represent roughly 5,000 workers at the facility.
 It is unclear how many workers ultimately cast ballots.

 The results of a separate do-over election at a facility in Bessemer, Alabama were too close to call.
 A total of 875 workers at the facility voted for joining a union and 993 voted against it, according to the tally, which was also conducted on Thursday.
 But another 416 ballots were challenged.
 The National Labor Relations Board (NLRB) expects to hold a hearing on the matter in the next few weeks to determine whether any of the challenged ballots will be opened and counted.